 - Outsource the things that others can do for less than it costs you to do

-The post production portion of your post-wedding workflow takes an enormous amount of time (and money).
-When photographers edit, it means there is less time to learn how to market your photography business to ideal clients or find out how to start a photography blog, where you can share more about yourself and your images.
+The post-production portion of your post-wedding workflow takes an enormous amount of time (and money).
+Spending time editing photos means that there is less time to learn how to market your photography business to ideal clients or find out how to start a photography blog where you can share more about yourself and your images.
 With wedding photography editing on your plate, there is also less time to absorb knowledge for how to become a good photographer through advancing your skills.
 Other things that fall off your radar when you are sitting in front of the computer are posting on social media, meeting clients, or networking with vendors.

-A specialist who can take wedding photo editing off your plate can eliminate hours from your workflow (and ultimately, lower your headaches and stress).
-Not only is there a professional editing service, like ShootDotEdit, available, but there are other specialists for tasks like album and website design, and blogging.
-Trusting others with your tasks doesn’t have to be limited to your business tasks, you can also reach out for help with your household tasks.
+A specialist can take wedding photo editing off your plate and can eliminate hours from your workflow (and ultimately, prevent headaches and reduce stress).
+Not only is there a professional editing service, like ShootDotEdit, available, but there are other specialists for tasks like album and website design and blogging.
+Trusting others with your tasks doesn’t have to be limited to your business tasks; you can also reach out for help with your household tasks.
 Any tasks you can take off your plate by trusting a specialist is one less thing you have to worry about.

 When you eliminate the tasks on your plate that take too much of your time, make you unhappy, or cost you, you can then focus on the tasks you are good at and you LOVE.
-These are tasks like taking pictures, meeting with clients, building your brand, or networking with vendors.
-Not only are these tasks you enjoy, but they are also valuable and can help you increase your income.
+These include taking pictures, meeting with clients, building your brand, or networking with vendors.
+Not only are these tasks you enjoy but they are also valuable and can help you increase your income.

-With increased income, you can work toward new goals and desires you have.
-You can start thinking about the things you’ve always wanted to for your business, but haven’t had the time for, including updating your website, adding to your wedding photography contracts, creating photography business cards, or even building a photography business plan template to use annually (that way, you can save time each year and only make necessary adjustments).
+With increased income, you can work toward new goals and desires.
+You can start thinking about the things you’ve always wanted to do for your business but haven’t had the time for, including updating your website, adding to your wedding photography contracts, creating photography business cards, or even building a photography business plan template to use annually (that way, you can save time each year and only make necessary adjustments).